clj-commons/clj-ssh/README.md

 # clj-ssh

 SSH in clojure.
 Uses jsch.
+(See section RSA Private Key format if using openssl generated keys)

 ## Usage